dotnet/upgrade-assistant/docs/design/Extension_Management.md

 - **Version management:** Need to be able to specify which extension version a project should use
 - **Distribution** Need to be able easily get a specific version (or update existing ones) of an extension
 - **Consistency between runs** Should be able to register an extension so subsequent runs on any machine automatically use it
+- **Dependency among extensions [Not In Scope]** - Some extensions provide configuration or additional data for a different extension and currently cannot define that relationship

 Throughout this document, the term `workspace` will be used to refer to a solution or project that is being updated along with the state file Upgrade Assistant generates.